simpledotorg/simple-android/doc/arch/004-app-as-the-single-source-of-truth.md

-# ADR: treating the client app as the source of truth
+# ADR 004: treating the client app as the source of truth

 ## Status